callstack/linaria/docs/BUNDLERS_INTEGRATION.md

 ### esbuild

-To use Linaria with Rollup, you don't need to install any external package since esbuild handles CSS by itself:
+To use Linaria with esbuild, you don't need to install any external package since esbuild handles CSS by itself:

 ```sh
 yarn add --dev @linaria/esbuild